 Most of the discussions taking place throughout the film are highly spiritual and contain such topics as faith in God, the existence of the soul, bad and good acts, etc.

 All the main characters take part in those discussions.
 However, Ivan, the oldest of the Karamazov brothers, has the most important role in the story due to his free thinking.

-The youngest of the Karamazov brothers, the devout Alyosha, calls Ivan’s mental statement “hell in the mind” and questions how Ivan can live like that.
+The youngest of the Karamazov brothers, the devout Alyosha, calls Ivan’s mental statement “hell in mind” and questions how Ivan can live like that.

-Footman Smerdyakov is another “dark” personality in the movie.
-Looking to accomplish his dream of attaining 3,000 rubles belonging to his master (Ivan’s father), he stumbles upon Ivan’s concept that “you can do whatever you want because there is no God or immortal soul”.
+His dream is to get 3,000 rubles belonging to his master (Ivan’s father).
+As a result, he stumbles upon Ivan’s concept that “you can do whatever you want because there is no God or immortal soul”.

-Smerdyakov needs someone who will approve of murder and Ivan, with his high density of consciousness, seems to be the right person for this purpose.
+Being Ivan’s father’s servant, Smerdyakov plans to get the money, but he is too afraid to cross a line – killing his master.
+Smerdyakov needs someone to approve of the murder, and Ivan, with his high density of consciousness, seems like the right person for this purpose.

-Every action in the physical world follows a mental statement – a thought, which is a product of a mind.
+In conclusion, every action in the physical world follows a mental statement – a thought, which is a product of a mind.

 A pure mind is a source of pure thoughts, while a polluted mind produces polluted thoughts and, following them, destructive actions.
 Keeping the mind clear is the way to eliminate any destructive actions.

 This is a must-watch movie for any spiritual seeker!